ThabetIbrahim/hubstaff-rails/README.md

 end
 end
 ```

-**Step 6:** Add forms so that your users can dynamically pass in the
+**Step 6:[Your Turn]** Create forms that your users can pass the
-required parameters they need to retrieve & display data they want from their
+required parameters into, so that they retrieve & display the exact data they
-Hubstaff account.
+want.

 ## Guidelines